 Do I regret not having children of my own?
 Nope.
 Would my life have turned out differently if I had become a mother somewhere along the way?
 Oh yes for sure!
 Would my life have been better (or worse)?
 I honestly can't tell you except for the fact that I'm pretty happy with the way my life turned out.

-Looking back at my life I know now if becoming a mum was my top priortiy I would have made different choices.
+Looking back at my life I know now if becoming a mum was my top priority I would have made different choices.
 I would have tried harder.
 Does that make sense?
-I guess every woman has to answer the question for herself on whether you should have children or not.
+I guess every woman has to answer the question for herself of whether she should have children or not.
 It's a very personal one.
 And even if you would like to be a mom it's not always in the cards for you.
-I guess what I'm trying to say is…we all have our own path to walk in life and I hope with all my heart you embrace the changes life gives to you.
+I guess what I'm trying to say is…we all have our own paths to walk in life and I hope with all my heart you embrace the changes life gives to you.
 Whether you become a mum or not.
 Whether that's by choice or not.
 At the end of the day, all that matters is the light you spread and the love you give.

 Please drop me a comment below and let me know about your story!
 I would love to know.
 And if you rather mail me in private I totally understand.

 With love and light,